 Adrenocortical tumors are removed surgically.
 Patients must receive cortisol during the surgical and postoperative periods because their nontumorous adrenal cortex will be atrophic and suppressed.
 Benign adenomas can be removed laparoscopically.
 With multinodular adrenal hyperplasia, bilateral adrenalectomy may be necessary.
 Even after a presumed total adrenalectomy, functional regrowth occurs in a few patients.

 Ectopic ACTH syndrome is treated by removing the nonpituitary tumor that is producing the ACTH.
 However, in some cases, the tumor is disseminated and cannot be excised.
-Adrenal enzyme inhibitors, such as metyrapone 500 mg orally 3 times a day (and up to a total of 6 g a day) or mitotane 0.5 g orally once a day, increasing to a maximum of 3 to 4 g a day, usually control severe metabolic disturbances (eg, hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
-The most common cause is... read more ).
+Adrenal enzyme inhibitors, such as metyrapone 500 mg orally 3 times a day (and up to a total of 6 g a day) or mitotane 0.5 g orally once a day, increasing to a maximum of 3 to 4 g a day, usually control severe metabolic disturbances (eg, hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common... read more ).
 When mitotane is used, large doses of hydrocortisone or dexamethasone may be needed, sometimes making measurement of cortisol production unreliable.
 Severe hypercholesterolemia may also develop.
-Ketoconazole 400 to 1200 mg orally once a day also blocks corticosteroid synthesis, although it may cause liver toxicity and can cause addisonian symptoms.
+Ketoconazole 400 to 1200 mg orally daily also blocks corticosteroid synthesis, although it may cause liver toxicity and can cause addisonian symptoms.
 Mifepristone also may be useful for treating ectopic ACTH syndrome; however, because it blocks the action of cortisol but does not lower serum levels, monitoring its use can be problematic.
 In an emergency situation, parenteral etomidate can produce a rapid fall in serum cortisol, but its use requires careful monitoring.

-Sometimes ACTH-secreting tumors respond to long-acting somatostatin analogs (eg, octreotide and/or others), although administration for > 2 years requires close follow-up because mild gastritis, gallstones, cholangitis, and malabsorption may develop.
+Sometimes ectopic ACTH-secreting tumors respond to long-acting somatostatin analogs (eg, octreotide and/or others), although administration for > 2 years requires close follow-up because mild gastritis, gallstones, cholangitis, and malabsorption may develop.

 Although irradiation may arrest continued pituitary growth, many patients also require hypophysectomy.
 The indications for hypophysectomy are the same as for any pituitary tumor: an increase in size such that the tumor encroaches on surrounding structures, causing visual field defects, pressure on the hypothalamus, or other complications.